m94khalil/Born2beRoot/README.md

 # 42 Cursus Project: Born2beRoot

 *** if you are using 42 Mac for the project then you need to goto the Go->Computer->Macintosh HD->Users then open the folder with your user name inside there will be folder named by "goinfre".
 Use this folder to do the project. ***
+*** if you want to run another virtual machine from port 4242 then remove the current ssh from /Users/mkaruvan/.ssh/known_hosts file ***

 ## Initial Setup